kurttheviking/bluecache/README.md

 	}, function (_errorKey) {
 		console.log('rejection is on, so the missing key is = ' + _errorKey);
 	});

+// => "rejection is on, so the missing key is = jaeger"
 ```

 Combine these concepts with `Promise.all` as well as `Array.map` and friends and you've got some solid functional programming afoot.